SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Magic Initiate [Wizard]

 You learn two cantrips of your choice from the Wizard spell list.
 In addition, choose one 1st-level spell to learn from that same list.
 Using this feat, you can cast the spell once at its lowest level, and you must finish a long rest before you can cast it in this way again.

-# Medium Armor

-Increase your Strength or Dexterity by 1, to a maximum of 20.
-You gain proficiency with medium armor and shields.

 # Medium Armor [Dex]